Frequently Asked Questions

 The Leadership Academy for Poland is a social good, apolitical and nonpartisan initiative.
 It supports professionals with high-potential by offering them access to unique, world-class education and opportunities for their professional development and by assisting them in their civic and public engagement.
 Download our brochure for details.

-We have put together an outstanding faculty of world-class scholars and educators to provide unique experience.
+We have put together an outstanding faculty of world-class scholars and educators to provide a unique experience.
 Each edition of the Academy is run by a different set of faculty drawn from our network of leading educators from around the world.
 Among our key educators are prof. Ron Heifetz and prof. Dean Williams who pioneered the study of leadership and created Harvard’s flagship leadership program as well as dr John Scherer who created a life-changing and internationally recognized leadership development course, the LDI.
 On the faculty will be also prof. Cezary Wójcik whose leadership program ranked No. 1 among 30 leading universities and who is the Academic Director of the Leadership Academy for Poland and founder of Center for Leadership.
 Learn more about our educators.

 The Academy is organized by the Center for Leadership and the Flying Mind Foundation.
 The Leadership Academy for Poland is supported by many renowned organizations and good-hearted, dedicated people working in those organizations, who wish to bring world-class education to Poland and support talented Poles in their development.
 See our Partners.